andrefelipe/vite-php-setup/README.md

 - The "public" folder is the web server's public root, "public/index.php" is the front controller or bootstrap file;
 - The "vite" folder is outside of public root intentionaly, where it would actually be within a PHP app;
 - For the sake of this example, we are not setting up a SPA, instead we have multiple Vue components sprinkled throughout your page, simulating the mix of regular HTML with interactive elements (using in-DOM HTML as the template);
+- This examples uses Vue, for React refer to [this info](https://github.com/andrefelipe/vite-php-setup/issues/11);

 ### Known issue 1 (during Dev only)